anshikasingh0705/anshikasingh0705/README.md

 🐱 *My pixel art cats are my loyal companions through every commit*

-🍵 *Fueled by warm tea, wonder, and Studio Ghibli soundtracks*
+🍵 *Fueled by smoothies, wonder, and almighty spotify*

 ✨ *Believer in the magic hidden in thoughtful details*